Wisconsin may consider virtual school a form of homeschooling.

 State Data

 U.S. Census estimates indicate that around 3.5% of Wisconsin families homeschooled in the spring of 2020 and increased to 8.1% by the fall of 2020.
-Note that these percentages reflect family participation.
-While student participation would be higher given that many families have more than one child, this participation falls below the national averages of 5.4% and 11.1% for this time period.
-Additional U.S. Census surveys revealed that, during the 2022 and 2023 school years, 3.1% of Wisconsin K-12 students, on average, were homeschooled.
+This participation falls below the national averages of 5.4% and 11.1% for this time period.
+Based on U.S. Census data, our calculations indicate that about 5.12% of K-12 students in Wisconsin were homeschooled during the 2022-23 school year, and 4.87% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Cross-Sector Comparison

-During the 2019-20 academic year, 2.15% of Wisconsin’s K-12 students were homeschooled.
-The percentage of students attending charter schools was almost double that of homeschooled students, at 4%.
-The portion of students attending private schools was even larger, at nearly 13%.
-In 2021-22, 2.96% of Wisconsin’s K-12 students were homeschooled, 5% attended charter schools, and 13.5% attended private schools.
+During the 2019-20 academic year, 2.2% of Wisconsin’s K-12 students were homeschooled.
+The percentage of students attending charter schools was double that of homeschooled students, at 4.4%.
+The portion of students attending private schools was even larger, at 12.8%.
+In 2021-22, 3.0% of Wisconsin’s K-12 students were homeschooled, 5.0% attended charter schools, and 13.5% attended private schools.

 School Choice Context

 In addition to homeschooling, parents in Wisconsin have many educational choices available which could contribute to why there is low homeschool participation.
-These options include open enrollment in traditional public schools, magnet schools, and many charter schools.
+These options include inter- and intra-district choice in traditional public schools, magnet schools, and many charter schools.
 Wisconsin also has five different private school choice programs; none of the programs provide funding for homeschool families.

 Commentary